Bachelor of Physiotherapy Admission

 Admission Procedure:

-The candidate desirous to seek admission to Physiotherapy programmes, need to appear in Common Entrance Exam (CET) conducted by MGM Institute of Health Sciences, Navi Mumbai
+The candidate desirous to seek admission to Physiotherapy programmes, need to appear in National Eligibility Entrance Test (NEET) conducted by MGM Institute of Health Sciences, Navi Mumbai

 Eligibility Criteria